 I can still remember the moment I found out I was pregnant with our first daughter.
 It was pure bliss, excitement, and a belly full of joyous butterflies.
 Then came an overwhelming sense of not knowing what the heck I was supposed to do next.
-Getting ready for a baby is exciting and overwhelming, so we’re here with a list of things to do to prepare for baby.
+Getting ready for a baby is exciting and overwhelming, but the overwhelming part is key.
+Where’s the preparing for baby checklist when you need one?

 Getting ready for baby

 When I was pregnant, I found myself scouring the internet looking for the ultimate ‘to-do list before baby.’
-My brain was riddled with thoughts of cute baby onesies, name ideas, and I imagined meeting our little one for the first time.
+My brain was riddled with thoughts of cute baby clothes, ideas about choosing a baby name, and I imagined meeting our little one for the first time.

 The actual logistics of getting from A-to-B, however, were a bit fuzzy.